NYUMedML/CNN_design_for_AD/README.md

 run_convert.sh
 ```

-2. **preprocess converted and splitted data**: you can refer our scripts tat /datasets/files.
+2. **preprocess converted and splitted data**: you can refer our scripts at /datasets/files.
 For training data, refer:
 ```
 run_adni_preprocess.sh
 ```